vuestorefront/storefront-api/README.md

 NOTE: `npm` users will still have to install the dependencies individually in their modules.

-## Self signed certificates
+## Self-signed certificates

-Often in non production environment other services are using self signed certificates for secure connection.
+In non-production environments, other services often use self-signed certificates for secure connections.
-You can easily setup the application to trust them by putting them in config/certs directory.
+You can easily set up the application to trust them by putting them in the config/certs directory.

 ## Contributing

-If you like the idea behind Vue Storefront and want to become a contributor - do not hesitate and check our [list of the active issues](https://github.com/DivanteLtd/storefront-api/issues) or contact us directly via contributors@vuestorefront.io.
+If you like the idea behind Vue Storefront and want to become a contributor, do not hesitate and check our [list of active issues](https://github.com/DivanteLtd/storefront-api/issues) or contact us directly via contributors@vuestorefront.io.

-If you have discovered a 🐜 or have a feature suggestion, feel free to create an issue on Github.
+If you have discovered a bug, or have a feature suggestion, feel free to create an issue on Github.

 ## Partners

-Storefront Api is a Community effort brought to You by our great **Vue Storefront Core Team** and supported by the following companies.
+Storefront API is a Community effort brought to you by our great **Vue Storefront Core Team** and supported by the following companies:

 <table>
   <tbody>